-A second collection phase will commence on 6 June 2019 and if you are interested in taking part, please contact chris@ufi.org.
+If you are interested in adding a case to this report, please contact chris@ufi.org.
 For more information about UFI initiatives around sustainability, go to www.ufi.org/susdev.

 I wish you an enjoyable and fruitful read.

 Yours sincerely,